-Still reeling from last month's player abuse scandal that cost coach Mike Rice and athletic director Tim Pernetti their jobs and resulted in a handful of transfers, the beleaguered Rutgers basketball program is again in the news for the wrong reasons.
+Still reeling from last month's player abuse scandal that cost coach Mike Rice and athletic director Tim Pernetti their jobs and resulted in a handful of transfers, the beleaguered Rutgers basketball program may soon face more turmoil.

 Newly hired coach Eddie Jordan did not graduate from Rutgers as the school claims in his new bio, a Deadspin report revealed Friday.
 An official in the Rutgers registrar's office confirmed to Deadspin that Jordan attended the school from 1973 to 77 and took more classes in 1978, 1981 and 1985, but he didn't earn enough credits to receive the degree in health and physical education claimed in his bio.

-Had Jordan claimed a degree he did not have, history suggests his job could have been in jeopardy.
+If Jordan claimed a degree he did not have, history suggests his job could be in jeopardy.

 George O'Leary resigned as Notre Dame football coach in Dec.
 2001 five days after being hired when background checks revealed he lied about having a master's degree and about playing college football for three years.
 And Louisiana-Lafayette fired Glynn Cyprien in July 2004 when the New Orleans Times-Picayune revealed the newly hired coach did not graduate from the University of Texas-San Antonio as he claimed on his resume.

 Rutgers released a statement to Deadspin supporting Jordan but sidestepping the issue at hand.

 "Eddie Jordan was inducted into the Rutgers Hall of Distinguished Alumni in 2004 and he has been a part of the Rutgers family since 1977," the statement reads.
 "His athletic skills and leadership and his professional accomplishments have been a source of pride for Rutgers for more than three decades.
 We are excited to have him as our men’s basketball coach and we look forward to many winning seasons."